How to Fix “No JVM Could be Found” Error on Windows?

 Uninstalling Java installations

-5. Following the restart, visit this link to download and install the latest Java Runtime Environment (JRE) version.
-Subsequently, reinstall any other components you previously uninstalled.
+6. After the restart, go to this link to download and install the latest Java Runtime Environment (JRE) version.

 Downloading the latest Java environment version